otrv4/otrv4/otrv4.md

 ### Shared Session State

-Each of the two DAKEs must authenticate its context to prevent attacks that rebind the DAKE transcript into different contexts.
+Both the interactive and non-interactive DAKE must authenticate their contexts to prevent attacks that rebind the DAKE transcript into different contexts.
 If the higher-level protocol ascribes some property to the connection, the DAKE exchange should verify this property.
-Given a shared session state information `phi` associated with the higher-level context (e.g., a session identifier), the DAKE authenticates that both parties share the same value for `phi` (Φ).
+Given a shared session state information `phi` (e.g., a session identifier) associated with the higher-level context (e.g., XMPP), the DAKE authenticates that both parties share the same value for `phi` (Φ).

-The shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
-For example, in XMPP, it will be the node and domain identifiers of the Jabber identifier, e.g. alice@jabber.net.
+Therefore, the shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
+For example, in XMPP, it will be the node and domain identifiers of the Jabber identifier, e.g.
+`alice@jabber.net`.

 ### OTR Error Messages